neo4j/graph-data-science/doc/README.md

 After having done this once, you needn't do it again.

 To build and view the docs locally, you can use `npm run start`.

+### A note on inline LaTeX: you can't

+Currently, our toolchain cannot render LaTeX snippets into PDF (works for HTML tho!).
+So we are unable to use it.

+What you can do though is use _cursive_, `monospace` and `.svg` images for anything more complicated. https://www.codecogs.com/latex/eqneditor.php is helpful for inputting LaTeX and outputting `.svg` images, or any other image format for that matter.
+We seem to use `.svg` so maybe stick to that.